tferro5915/portfolio_report/README.md

-# portfolio_report
-Latex Portfolio Report Template
+# Latex Portfolio Report Template

+## About
+I wanted to have a template for a portfolio of work combined into a book form...
+So I made this.